Graduated Driving Licence Scheme Bill

 Overview

 This bill proposes a graduated driving licence scheme for newly qualified drivers in Great Britain.
-The scheme introduces stricter rules and limitations for new drivers during their first year of driving, aiming to improve road safety.
+The scheme introduces a probationary period with stricter rules for new drivers, aiming to improve road safety.

 Description

-- A maximum of one passenger allowed in the vehicle.
+- Passenger Limit: Only one passenger is allowed in the vehicle.

-- A lower alcohol limit of 5 micrograms of alcohol per 100 millilitres of breath.
+- Lower Alcohol Limit: The blood alcohol limit is reduced to 5 micrograms of alcohol per 100 millilitres of breath.

 Government Spending